So you want to start investing, Huh?

 Now below are some more criteria which I consider personally (stated with reasons)

 This consists mid-small cap companies.
 These companies have high chances to get appreciated in short span as compared to Large cap companies.

 It shows that company is consistently earning enough to pay its shareholders.
 Dividends are the extra earning which is left after retaining a perfect amount for further expansion and growth.
 It shows a huge cash reserve available within the company.

 – Margin of 15% – 20% on 52 week low.

-I usually prefer to invest in great fundamental stock which are 15-20% nearer to its 52 week low price.
-It’s not a well defined criteria but helps to minimise risk at great extent.
+I usually prefer to invest in a great fundamental stock which is 15-20% nearer to its 52-week low price.
+It’s not well-defined criteria but helps to minimize risk at great extent.

 – Company PE < Industry PE